 The Bordetella Vaccine Usually Protects Dogs from Kennel Cough

 Puppies receive a vaccination that protects them from kennel cough as part of the routine recommended vaccination schedule.
 The vaccine is first given in two doses two to four weeks apart.
-Boosters are given every six-twelve months after that.
-The vaccine targets the bordetella bacterium.
+Boosters are given every six to twelve months after that.
+The vaccine targets the Bordetella bacterium.
 This is the bacterium that most commonly causes kennel cough infection.

 The Vaccine Is Not Effective Because Of A New Bacterium Strain

-Vets in Wilmington, North Carolina are seeing a big uptick in kennel cough cases.
+Wilmington, North Carolina Vets are seeing a big uptick in kennel cough cases.
 However, these new cases are not being caused by the Bordetella bacterium.
-Dr. Chad Joplin of Atlantic Animal Hospital told WECT, “We have a lot of tests out to a reference laboratory and we’ve been talking to clinics around town.
+Dr. Chad Joplin of Atlantic Animal Hospital told WECT, “We have a lot of tests out to a reference laboratory, and we’ve been talking to clinics around town.
 What we are seeing is a different bacteria called Mycoplasma and that’s something that we don’t regularly vaccinate for.”

 Vets Are Urging Dog Parents To Use Caution To Help Slow The Spread

-Kennel cough is thus named because it spreads rapidly amongst dogs that are in close proximity to one another.
+Kennel cough is thus named because it spreads rapidly amongst dogs that are close to one another.
 Boarding centers, for example, are filled with rows of kennels where dogs can easily spread the infection through the air or in shared water bowls or toys.
-Vets in the Wilmington area are urging dog parents to follow social distancing protocols to keep their dogs safe and slow the spread of this new kennel cough strain.
+Vets in the Wilmington area urge dog parents to follow social distancing protocols to keep their dogs safe and slow the spread of this new kennel cough strain.

 Boarding and Doggie Day Care Services Are Being Suspended

-Clinics such as the Atlantic Animal Hospital are making changes to their services in response to the outbreak.
+Clinics like the Atlantic Animal Hospital are changing their services in response to the outbreak.
 For the time being, they are not offering daycare or boarding services.
-In phrasing that sounds all-too-familiar in 2020, Atlantic Animal Hospital sent an announcement to clients over the weekend.
-“In an abundance of caution, and along with other area providers, we will be temporarily closing our doggie daycare and day boarding services,” the written announcement said.
+In phrasing that sounds all too familiar in 2020, Atlantic Animal Hospital sent an announcement to clients over the weekend.
+“In an abundance of caution, along with other area providers, we will be temporarily closing our doggie daycare and day boarding services,” the written announcement said.